josh-ashkinaze/plurals/README.md

 south.
 You live in a rural area.
 You live in the state of west virginia
 ```

-# Structures

-## Overview of Structures
+## Moderators: a special type of Agent

-Structures are the environments in which agents work together.
-Broadly, structures are defined by:

-1. **Information-sharing:**
-    - Direction of information sharing (i.e: is it directed or undirected).
-    - Amount of information-sharing. (e.g. in an `Ensemble`, no information is shared and Agents process requests in parallel whereas in a `Chain`, agents each build upon each other's answers.)
-    - Users can create in-between structures.
-Our system supports a `last_n` parameter that dictates how much information an agent sees from the current deliberation stack.
-Setting `last_n` to 1 would result in a Markov-esque chain.
-    - Users can also control `cycles` of a structure, which is how many times the sequence is run and whether to `shuffle` the ordering of agents on each cycle.
-2. **Combination instructions:**
-    - How agents are instructed to combine information in the structure.
-    - It is a special kind of instruction that only kicks in when there are previous responses from an agent's view.
-    - Interactions can be adversarial or amicable.
-    - There are two ways to set combination_insturctions.
-      + (1) **Using a template**
-        We offer a list of templates which can be used via keywords.
-As of this writing, we offer default, chain, debate, and voting combination_instructions templates for ordinary agents.
-We also offer default, voting, rational, and empathetic combination_instructions templates for our special Moderator agents.
-These templates can be found in instructions.yaml. (https://github.com/josh-ashkinaze/plurals/blob/main/plurals/instructions.yaml).
-Templates are inspired by research on deliberative democracy, spanning first-wave deliberation (valuing reason-giving) and second-wave deliberation (valuing perspectives).
-      + (2) **Setting your own**
-        You can also pass in your own combination_instructions.
-However, when passing your own instructions in, note that, like persona_template, combination_instructions expects a ${previous_responses} placeholder.
-This will get filled in with the previous responses.

-Examples of the features described above will be demonstrated below in the “Types of Structures” module below.

-## Notes on Moderators

 **Moderators and Auto-Moderators:** We support Moderators, who are special classes of Agents that oversee deliberation.
 Like Agents, Moderators are defined by their system instructions---which can be comprised of personas and combination instructions (how to combine information).
-Users can set their own system instructions directly or, as with combination instructions and persona templates, we support various pre-defined moderator instructions.
+Users can set their own system instructions directly or, as with persona templates, we support various pre-defined moderator instructions.
 We also support Auto-Moderators, which is when a Moderator generates its own instructions on how to combine responses of prior Agents.

 ### Setting a Moderator's System Instructions
 #### Personas